 The status module has no function in Events and therefore not present.

 (7) Meta module

 The Meta module contains the most important topics in Event.
-Read more about Tag, Event and Clips in related article.
+Read more about Tag, Event, and Clips in a related article.

 The timeline shows all the events in a sequential view.
-Clicking on a selected event will cause the mediaplayer to immediate navigate to that event and pause, waiting for you to click on the play button.
+Clicking on a selected event will automatically navigate the media player to that event and pause, waiting for you to hit the play button.
 At the same time the Tag list will locate the corresponding tag and highlight it.

 Why is there a difference in the visible time-fields between the different modules?

-The timeline shows the media-clip time that corresponds to the bottom bar in the mediaplayer.
-The mediplayers low right time shows the mediaclips total length.
-This clock start from the start of the mediaclip (asset).
+The timeline shows the media-clip time that corresponds to the bottom bar in the media player.
+The media players low right time shows the media clips total length.
+This clock starts from the start of the media clip (asset).